shirshod/McClatchy/google_name_batchsearcher/Readme.md

 The code imports a spreadsheet with a list of names then searches for them in Google.
 It then extracts the first few lines about that person that come up as flashcard in a regular Google search.

-An short example is attached.
+A short example is attached.

 The file that is imported is names.csv